min2ha/ukwa-site/content/target/26211/index.en.md

   "subject": "UK General Election 2015"
 }

-# Building Societies Association: A Manifesto for Financial Mutuals

 The Building Societies Association is the voice of the UK's building societies.
 They provide their members with information to help them run their businesses, and represent their interests to a wide range of audiences including regulators, the government, parliament (EU and UK), the media, other opinion formers and the general public.